asaotomo/ZipCracker/README_EN.md

 [中文](./README.md)

-***ZipCracker is a high-performance multi-threaded cracking tool developed by the Hx0 team, designed specifically for breaking password-protected Zip files.
-It uses CRC32 collision and dictionary attack methods to guess the plaintext or password of Zip files and successfully extract their contents.
-This tool has the ability to identify "pseudo-encrypted" Zip files and can automatically repair them, making it particularly suitable for use in CTF competitions.***
+***ZipCracker is a high-performance, multi-threaded cracking tool developed by Team Hx0, designed specifically for cracking password-protected Zip files.
+It uses methods such as CRC32 collision, dictionary attacks, and mask attacks to guess the plaintext or password of a Zip file and successfully extract its contents.
+This tool can also identify and automatically repair "pseudo-encrypted" Zip files, making it highly suitable for use in CTF competitions.***

 <img width="1510" alt="image" src="https://github.com/user-attachments/assets/c698572c-2ea5-4f22-820d-5cf512eb70ec" />